 What are Bio-safety Levels (BSL’s)

 There are four bio-safety levels.
-Each level has specific controls for containment of microbes and biological agents.
+Each level has specific controls for the containment of microbes and biological agents.
 The primary risks that determine levels of containment are infectivity, severity of disease, transmissibility, and the nature of the work conducted.
 Origin of the microbe, or the agent in question, and the route of exposure are also important.

 Each bio-safety level has its own specific containment controls that are required for the following: